| JOIN THE PLEISTOCENE COALITION! | PREHISTORY IS ABOUT TO CHANGE |

 (Issue 3)

 - Deep roots of aesthetic design: Winklepickers and Phi (Issue 3) - Phi, beauty, and the Neolithic (Issue 4) - Chimps and bonobos: Gently putting the molecular clocks back (Issue 4) - Google Earth as a support tool in paleoanthropology (Issue 5) - Sexual selection in archaic populations: Were Neanderthals 'cute' in their own way?
 (Issue 6) - How do you keep the wolf from the door when the door has yet to be invented?
-Chimpanzee/bonobo morphing (Issue 10) - 'Mainstream' terminology: How to stay politically correct in these changing paleoanthropological times (Issue 15) - Of wondrous cave art and smart mules (Issue 20) Articles in PC News, FIRST ANNIVERSARY ISSUE: - Archaic
+Chimpanzee/bonobo morphing (Issue 10) - 'Mainstream' terminology: How to stay politically correct in these changing paleoanthropological times (Issue 15) - Of wondrous cave art and smart mules (Issue 20) - Atmospheric pressure, sea levels, and land temperatures during glacial maxima (Issue 23) - Sex in the canyons: What a little moonlight can do (Issue 27) - Alan Cannell mainstream publication by Virginia Steen-McIntyre (Issue 30) Articles in PC News, FIRST ANNIVERSARY ISSUE: - Archaic

 populations and modern humans, parts 1 & 2